An ode to summer, an ode to humongous organic blueberries, an ode to a farmer named Jacob.

 Preheat your oven to 400 degrees F and line a large baking sheet with parchment paper.

-Sift the flour, baking powder, salt and lemon rind together in a large bowl.
+Sift the flour, baking powder, salt and spices together in a large bowl.
 Cut the butter into the flour mixture and then mix using a pastry blender or a large fork until the mixture resembles coarse crumbs.
-Stir in 1/3 cup of the sugar and then gently fold in the blueberries.
+Stir in the sugar and then gently fold in the blackberries.

-Add the buttermilk and gently stir and fold until the dough forms.
+Add the buttermilk and gently stir and fold until the dough starts to form.
 Transfer the dough to a floured surface and bring the dough together with floured hands.
 Flatten the dough gently into a disk about 1-1.5 inches high.
 Cut the circle into 8 scones.

-Arrange the scones on the baking sheet, and bake 18-20 minutes or until golden brown on top.
+Arrange the scones on the baking sheet, baste with additional buttermilk and sprinkle with sugar (optional).
+Bake 18-20 minutes or until golden brown.

 - Optional: Before putting the scones in the oven, brush the top of each with buttermilk and sprinkle with course sugar.